jakobringler/blog/content/notes/ML Sketching.md

 ![[notes/images/bottle_pcareconst_slide.png]]

 Which is kind of meh.
-You can make out the bottle shape but you get all of that unwanted wavy, noise like ghosting around it.
+We can make out the bottle shape but we get all of that unwanted wavy, noise like ghosting around it.
 Increasing the components surprisingly doesn't help too much to improve the reconstruction.

 What helps a lot is converting the black and white mask into an SDF using the new COPs SDF tools.
-That way you don't have to deal with only 0 or 1 values and have a smooth gradual falloff around the bottle outline.
+That way we don't have to deal with only 0 or 1 values and have a smooth gradual falloff around the bottle outline.

 ![[notes/images/bottle_tosdf_slide.png]]